-Is brown sugar a better choice than white?
+Is brown sugar a better choice than white sugar?

-Brown sugar is not more nutritious than white.
+Brown sugar and white sugar have different functional properties, however brown sugar is not more nutritious than white sugar.
 In fact, there are no significant nutritional differences between these types of sugars.
-Brown sugar is composed of white sugar crystals that have been flavoured and coloured by small quantities of dark sugar syrups (molasses).
-Brown sugar is produced in two different ways – it is crystallized directly from the dark syrups obtained during the refining process; or dark sugar syrups are added to refined white sugar.
+Brown sugar is composed of white sugar crystals that have been coated by small quantities of dark sugar syrups (molasses) to provide the different flavour and colour.
+Brown sugar is produced in two different ways – it is either crystallized directly from the dark syrups obtained during the refining process or dark sugar syrups are added to refined white sugar.

-Is it better to eat honey instead of sugar?
+Is it better to eat honey or other "natural" sweeteners instead of sugar?

-Honey, brown sugar, white sugar and maple syrup all have similar nutritional values.
+Honey, maple syrup, brown sugar, and white sugar all have similar nutritional values.
 All are composed of glucose, fructose, and/or sucrose in varying amounts, provide a similar amount of energy (approximately 4 Calories per gram), and contain insignificant amounts of vitamins and minerals.
-Sugar and other carbohydrate sweeteners play an important role in making other foods taste better, and, through their many uses in food preservation, cooking, baking, etc., increase the variety of foods available.
-All of these functions cannot simply be replaced by syrups.

 Is the sugar in fruit better than table sugar?